Hurricane Fernanda (1993)

-Hurricane Fernanda in 1993 was the first significant hurricane threat to Hawaii since Hurricane Iniki struck in September 1992.
-The seventh named storm and fourth major hurricane of the 1993 Pacific hurricane season, Fernanda developed on August 9 off the coast of Mexico from a tropical wave.
+Hurricane Fernanda was the first significant hurricane threat to Hawaii since Hurricane Iniki struck in September 1992.
+The sixth named storm and third major hurricane of the 1993 Pacific hurricane season, Fernanda developed on August 9 off the coast of Mexico from a tropical wave.
 Throughout its life, it was a large system, and the hurricane reached peak winds of 145 mph.
 After weakening slightly, Fernanda restrengthened and was expected to move across the Hawaiian Islands.
 Instead, the hurricane slowed its forward motion and turned away from the state, although it still produced high waves along the eastern shore of the islands.
 Several homes were damaged, and the surf damaged coastal roads.
 The storm also contributed to rainfall across the state, and minor flooding occurred in Kauai.
 Fernanda became extratropical on August 19, and after turning to the northeast became absorbed by a cold front.

 Meteorological history

 Hurricane Fernanda origins were as a tropical wave that was first observed in the deep Atlantic Ocean on July 28.
 It moved across the Atlantic and Caribbean Sea, and developed an area of thunderstorms to the south of Panama on August 4.
 The system gradually organized as it continued westward, and on August 9, it developed into Tropical Depression Seven-E about 400 miles south of Manzanillo, Colima.
 Upon being classified, the National Hurricane Center (NHC) described the depression as "a large monsoon-like system", with abundant convection and well-defined upper-level outflow.
 With a ridge to its north, the depression tracked steadily west-northwestward, and gradual strengthening was expected.

 Within 12 hours of forming, the depression intensified into Tropical Storm Fernanda.
 Banding features increased, and outflow became well-established throughout the storm.
 Fernanda intensified further and attained hurricane status late on August 10.
 Soon after, a large eye became evident on satellite imagery, which became more distinct and organized.
 The hurricane subsequently underwent rapid intensification, and by August 12, Fernanda reached peak winds of 145 mph; at that time, it was a Category 4 hurricane on the Saffir-Simpson Hurricane Scale, and was located about 1070 mi southwest of the southern tip of the Baja California Peninsula.
 The peak winds were based on estimates from the Dvorak technique.
 After maintaining peak winds for about 18 hours, the hurricane began a slow weakening trend.
 By August 14, the eye had become less distinct as the storm moved over cooler waters, while winds decreased to below major hurricane status, or Category 3 intensity.
 At that time, the NHC forecast Fernanda to decelerate and turn to the northwest, although the possibility of a more westward track toward Hawaii was noted.